ashymuzuro/Full-Ecommece-Website/README.md

     <li>To set this web application, make sure PHP and PHPMyAdmin is installed on your server.</li>
     <li>Next open PHPMyAdmin, create a database and import the ecom_db.sql file.
 This will generate tables in your database on your server.</li>
 <li>Upload all files on your server except for ecom_db.sql!</li>
-4.The admin user which I have made has an email id ashley2@personal.com / tendai@business.com(admin) and the password is 1234.
-(Please confirm this in db or create one manually.
+<li>The admin user which I have made has an email id ashley2@personal.com / tendai@business.com(admin) and the password is 1234.
+(Please confirm this in db or create one manually.</li>
-5.Open config.php file and add the details of your PHPMyAdmin's id and password to access the database.
-Now re-upload this file to the server.
+<li>Open config.php file and add the details of your PHPMyAdmin's id and password to access the database.
+Now re-upload this file to the server.</li>
-Once this is done, go to the url of your website and it should be up and running.
+<li>Once this is done, go to the url of your website and it should be up and running.</li>
 Enjoy!
 </ol>
 <img src="Screenshoots/Screenshot 2020-12-30 055904.png" >